christopherritter/Encoding-Liminal-Space/Chapter-1_Interface-Protocol.md

 The System Interface prompts you to articulate the session's defining constraint—what you are attempting to crystallize, what territory you are navigating, what specific exploration you are conducting.

+**System Query Logic:**

-**Conversational Prompt Logic:** *"Articulate the precise Operational Objective defining this session's constraints.
+*"Articulate the precise Operational Objective defining this session's constraints.
 What are you attempting to manifest?
 State your intention clearly—this becomes the encoded direction for all subsequent operations."*

 You provide: Explicit statement of session purpose, specific manifestation target, territory being explored.